openfaas/openfaas.github.io/_posts/2024-05-16-function-authentication.md

 - authentication
 - authorization
 dark_background: true
-# image: "/images/2024-05-01-chargeback/background.png"
+image: "/images/2024-05-function-auth/background.png"
 author_staff_member: alex
 hide_header_image: true
 ---

 A long standing request from OpenFaaS users has been to add built-in authentication for functions.
 This would allow you to secure your function endpoints without having to write any additional code.

+Once a function deployed via the OpenFaaS gateway, it will become available on the gateway via the path: `/function/NAME` and `/async-function/NAME`.
+This means that anyone with access to the gateway can invoke the function, and the function's handler is responsible for any authentication or authorization.

-In this blog post we'll show you how to use an updated version of IAM for OpenFaaS to create a Policy that restricts access to a function only to authorized users with JSON Web Token (JWT) authentication.
+In this blog post we'll show you how to use a pre-release version of [IAM for OpenFaaS](https://docs.openfaas.com/openfaas-pro/iam/overview/) to create a Policy that restricts access to a function only to authorized users with JSON Web Token (JWT) authentication.

-You'll need to have OpenFaaS for Enterprises pre-installed and configured to integrate with your existing Identify Provider (IdP) such as Okta, Keycloak, or Google.
+You'll need to have [OpenFaaS for Enterprises](https://docs.openfaas.com/openfaas-pro/introduction/) pre-installed and configured to integrate with your existing Identify Provider (IdP) such as Okta, Keycloak, or Google.

 We will perform the initial one-time setup process: